 The need for a modern public health system

 Oregon is a leader in its approach to health system transformation, which aims to provide better health and better care at a lower cost.
-As Oregon’s health system transformation has achieved success, the role of governmental public health in providing safety net services has changed over time.
+To the extent Oregon's Health system transformation has achieved some level of success, the role of governmental public health in providing safety net services has changed over time.
 At the same time, a growth in the volume of new and emerging health threats has exposed the need for a governmental public health system that can systematically collect and report on population health risks and health disparities; implement needed policy changes to improve health and protect the population from harms; and leverage partnerships across the health system to ensure maximum efficiency and effectiveness of services delivered.
 There are many recent examples of how demands for governmental public health services have changed over time: the response to the international Zika virus outbreak; preparation for a possible Cascadia Subduction Zone earthquake; and the need to address environmental threats to human health.

 The public health modernization framework